Shop The Story

 Fancy Nancy: Splendiferous Christmas

-Nancy's psyched about the holidays until her ultra-fancy tree topper breaks.
+Nancy’s psyched about the holidays until her ultra-fancy tree topper breaks.
 Can the ultimate girly-girl learn to love plain old DIY tree decorations?
-As always, the detailed, sparkly illustrations make this a fave among the princess set.
+As always, the detailed, sparkly illustrations in this Christmas book make it a fave among the princess set.

 How the Grinch Stole Christmas

 Dr. Seuss’s classic is probably one of the most popular Christmas stories for kids.
 After all, what would Christmas be without the Grinch?
-Kids love the dastardly character, who plots to cancel the holiday, only to find it happens anyway, even without the presents.
-Grinch-loving kiddos will go for the animated and live-action movie versions too.
+Your kids will be delighted by the dastardly character, who plots to cancel the holiday, only to find it happens anyway, even without the presents.

 Olivia Helps With Christmas

-The plucky piglet gets her house ready for Christmas, "helping" her parents in the most unhelpful ways possible.
-The charming black and white illustrations—punctuated with green and red accents for the holidays—play off the spare words to tell the whole story.
+The plucky piglet gets her house ready for Christmas, “helping” her parents in the most unhelpful ways possible.
+The charming black and white illustrations — punctuated with green and red accents for the holidays — play off the spare words to tell the whole story.
 Perfect if you’re looking for books for 5-year-olds.

 The Nightmare Before Christmas

-You may think that October 31 is way too early to start thinking about Christmas, but the two holidays collide in this book based on the movie of the same name, both by Tim Burton.
-Bored with the tricks of Halloween, a skeleton sets out to take over as Santa—a story told in rhyme and illustrated with spooky drawings.
+You may think that Oct.
+31 is way too early to start thinking about Christmas, but the two holidays collide in this book based on the movie of the same name, both by Tim Burton.
+Bored with the tricks of Halloween, a skeleton sets out to take over as Santa — a story told in rhyme and illustrated with spooky drawings.
 Definitely one of the most unique Christmas stories for kids.

 Snowmen at Christmas

 Snowmen are essential characters in most children’s Christmas books, and their secret life is revealed in this gorgeously illustrated tale.
-Snow families gather in the town square, sing carols and get their own visit from "the snowman Kris Kringle" before re-assuming their positions in the front yard as dawn breaks.
+Snow families gather in the town square, sing carols and get their own visit from “the snowman Kris Kringle” before reassuming their positions in the front yard as dawn breaks.

 The Wild Christmas Reindeer